-Note: This contingency management plan is replicated in Section 5 of the CEMP for quick reference.
+Note: This contingency management plan is replicated in the CEMP for quick reference.

-7.6 Internal Audits
+8.6 Internal Audits

 Periodic internal audits will be conducted to ensure that the development consent conditions and commitments and environmental management controls outlined in this CNVMP are being properly implemented.
 Audit reports will be used to inform of any corrective actions.